wazedxwxx/IBTFO/docs/geometry/EB.rst

    Embedded boundary representation of geometry

-Geometry is treated in PeleC using an embedded boundary (EB) formulation, based on datastructures and algorithmic components provided by AMReX.
+Geometry is treated in IBTFO using an embedded boundary (EB) formulation, based on datastructures and algorithmic components provided by AMReX.
 In the EB formalism, geometry is represented by volume fractions (:math:`v_l`) and apertures (:math:`A_l^k`) for each cell :math:`l` that have faces :math:`1,...,k,6`.
 See :ref:`EB_F` for an illustration where the grey area represents the region excluded from the solution domain and the arrows represent fluxes.
-The fluid volume in a given cell is given by  (:math:`V_l = v_l\,\,dx\,dy\,dz`=v_l\,dx^3`); it should be noted that the grid spacing along each direction is the same in PeleC.
+The fluid volume in a given cell is given by  (:math:`V_l = v_l\,\,dx\,dy\,dz`=v_l\,dx^3`); it should be noted that the grid spacing along each direction is the same in IBTFO.

 .. _EB_F: